 To use the AdWords API, you must request and be granted access as described below.

-Step 1: Select a suitable MCC account
+Step 1: Select a suitable AdWords manager account

-Note that the MCC account you select has no effect on the set of AdWords accounts that your API token can access.
-However, linking this MCC account to your company's active AdWords accounts will streamline the application review process and reduce the number of times you need to go through the authentication process to manage your accounts via the API.
+Note that the manager account you select has no effect on the set of AdWords accounts that your API token can access.
+However, linking this manager account to your company's active AdWords accounts will streamline the application review process and reduce the number of times you need to go through the authentication process to manage your accounts via the API.
 For details, see these instructions for linking accounts.

+All fields in the AdWords API Center form need to be filled in, and the Terms and Conditions accepted.
 Make sure your information is correct and your company's website URL is functioning.
 If the website is not a live page, we will not be able to process your application.